 A/N: I had to divide this chapter into two parts due to it spreading a bit too long and complex for a single update.

 Chapter 9: Face of the Dead Man (part 1)

-Through the scope of his rifle he saw desolate scenery of darkness and death.
+Through the scope of his rifle, he saw desolate scenery of darkness and death.
 Everything was overshadowed by the gigantic plate supported and fixed a hundred meters above his head.
 In his strained mind the environment, both overcast and oppressive, felt perfectly suitable in many ways.

 A true hunt, but he could never call it so.

 No – he should not call it so.
 Think of it as such.
-Rather here, amidst predators of many kinds, was more fitting to say that he was the prey and not the hunter.
+Instead here, amidst predators of many kinds, was more fitting to say that he was the prey and not the hunter.

 He had taken a position on a platform circling a pillar several meters off the ground.
 It was a platform the construction naturally offered purely due to architectural and not aesthetical choices, and such were seen in many structures similar to this throughout the galaxy.

-At this point only those two things mattered.
+At this point, only those two things mattered.

 He had chosen this spot purely based on location.